 - ½ cup plain fat-free Greek yogurt

 - 3 ribs celery, chopped

 - ¼ cup fresh dill, chopped

 - salt and pepper

-Cut the potatoes into 1-inch cubes.
-Place in a large stockpot and cover with watre.
+- Cut the potatoes into 1-inch cubes.
+Place in a large stockpot and cover with water.
 Bring to a a boil, then reduce heat and let simmer until potatoes are tender and.
 Drain and let cool.